isomerpages/moe-concordpri/_programmes/Interdisciplinary Project Work (IPW).md

 ---
 title: Interdisciplinary Project Work (IPW)
-permalink: /programmes/ipw
+permalink: /programmes/ipw/
 description: ""
 ---
 **IPW – The Thinking Chef Programme** is a learning experience which aims to provide students with the opportunity to synthesise knowledge from various areas of learning, critically and creatively apply it to real-life situations.

-Through IPW students will be able to:
+<b>Through IPW students will be able to:</b>

 (a)    apply creative and critical thinking skills